LaMonte Wade Jr Player Props: Giants vs. Orioles

-LaMonte Wade Jr -- with an on-base percentage of .356 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the Baltimore Orioles, with Dean Kremer on the hill, on June 2 at 10:15 PM ET.
+LaMonte Wade Jr -- with an on-base percentage of .356 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Baltimore Orioles, with Kyle Bradish on the hill, on June 3 at 10:05 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a double) against the Pirates.
+In his previous game, he notched a home run while going 1-for-4 against the Orioles.

 LaMonte Wade Jr Game Info & Props vs. the Orioles